-At Chapman Law Group we generally meet with our clients at least three times prior to the deposition.
+At Chapman Law Group, we generally meet with our healthcare provider clients at least three times prior to the deposition:

-If you are facing a deposition for any reason and do not have counsel, please feel free to call Chapman Law Group.
-Remember, the deposition is your sworn statement and being prepared is a joint responsibility between you and your counsel.
+If you are a licensed healthcare professional facing a deposition for any reason and you do not have counsel, we at Chapman Law Group are here to represent you.
+The deposition is your sworn statement, and being prepared is a joint responsibility between you and your counsel.